telehash/blockname/README.md

 node bin/serve.js
 ```

-Start a process to sync and monitor the transactions on the blockchain:
+Start a process to sync and monitor the transactions on the (testnet) blockchain:

 ```
 node bin/scan.js
 ```

-Register your own domain name hint on the blockchain, passing the domain and the IP address of a nameserver that will resolve it or the IP to return to any `A` queries.
-Uses a testnet faucet service by default, may also pass an existing source transaction and destination address to refund to (run command w/ no args to see options)
+Register your own hint on the blockchain, passing the hostname and an IP to resolve any `A` queries, or a domain and IP:port of a nameserver that will resolve that whole domain.
+Uses a testnet faucet service by default currently, may also pass an existing source transaction and destination address to refund to (run command w/ no args to see options)

 ```
 node bin/register.js "somename.tld" 12.34.56.78